 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel and glazed panel design.
-There are glazed panels adjacent to the vestibule door.
-The kitchen has wall and floor mounted units.
-Chimney breasts and fireplaces N/A Internal decorations Visually inspected.
+Skirtings and architraves pertaining to the property are of timber, painted and varnished in places with the internal pass doors being timber units of panel and glazed panel design.
+The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a former fireplace within the living room however this now contains an electric fire and the flue has been filled by an air bubble.
+No other fireplaces/former fireplaces were visible.
+Internal decorations Visually inspected.
 The internal decoration is predominately of paint.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located in a cupboard in the hall.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard under the stair.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a box to the exterior of the property.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a four piece bathroom suite and a five piece bathroom suite in the en-suite of the master bedroom.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The sanitary arrangements comprise a two piece cloakroom suite on the ground floor and a three piece shower suite on the first floor.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Hot water is supplied via a wall mounted combination boiler situated within the roof void area.
+Hot water is supplied via a wall mounted combination boiler situated within the dining room cupboard.
 The boiler serves the central heating system via radiators.

+Drainage

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.